Tourism in Brunei: Government initiatives

-The Brunei government budgeted $300,000 for tourism in 2015, and provisions for tourism were also made in the country's National Development Plan (NDP).
+The Brunei government budgeted $300,000 for tourism in 2015, and provisions for tourism were also made in the country's National Development Plan (RKN).
 Brunei is seeking foreign direct investment in tourism and collaboration with a number of agencies.

 Tutong Destination Programme

 The Tutong Destination Programme is a pilot project to increase tourism in Tutong District, a major tourist destination in the country.
 The programme, created by the district government in collaboration with travel agencies and the NGOs, began in 2013.
 More than 2,000 tourists have visited Tutong (which has more than 30 potential tourist destinations) since the project was introduced.
 The district was visited by 50 delegates from the Brunei-Indonesia-Malaysia-Philippines East ASEAN Growth Area (BIMP-EAGA).

 Bird Watching Workshop 2015

 Birdwatching is one aspect of nature tourism identified in the Brunei Tourism Masterplan.
 In 2015, a three-day birdwatching workshop was sponsored by the Tourism Development Department of Brunei in collaboration with Sunshine Borneo Tours and Travel, the Malaysian Nature Society (MNS), the Birding Conservation Council (BCC) and volunteers from the Brunei Birders Group.